mckunkel/clas12docs/OfflineSoftware/source/development/introduction.rst

 Getting Started
 ===============

-Developing in Java done in IDE of users chice.
+Developing in Java done in IDE of users choice.
 Eclipse or NetBeans can be used.
 CLAS12 framework main code uses Maven to distribute and version the software.
 All tools available are packaged in one JAR file for convenience.
 Separate libraries can also be found on the Maven repository.
 Maven repository is set up at Jlab : http://clasweb.jlab.org/clas12maven.
 And the uber JAR (all packed in one jar) can be found at: http://clasweb.jlab.org/clas12maven/org/jlab/coat/coat-libs.

-Two aproaches are available for starting a project, with ant or maven.
+Two approaches are available for starting a project, with ant or maven.

 Developing with ant
 -------------------